ls1955/miscellaneous/asm/reference.md

 $ ; current addrress
 $$ ; origin address
+bp ; stack base ptr.
+The address of stack base sp ; stack ptr.
+Decrement when push, increment when pop

 ;
 ; Allocate a memory to store 'X' at address $$ + i_am_a_label